Ruchiranga/AD_A-team-project/README.md

 * runtimeMinutes
 * Genres

+## Age of cast

+For each actor or actress in the name.basics.tsv.gz dataset, we can find their birthYear.
+This can be used to compute an aggregate such as mean for every movie considering the age of the cast by the time the movie was released.
+We can see if actors being young or old can impact whether a movie would win an award or not.

+## Number of IMDB voters

+The title.ratings.tsv.gz dataset contains the field numVotes that gives the number of votes made on each movie.
+This number can be an indicator of the popularity of a movie.
+This is only indicator of the popularity of a movie and is useful to analyze the impact a movies popluarity has on the number of awards it wins.

+## Metacritic score

+The metacritic score obtained from scraing the IMDB web page of movies can be used to see if a high metacritic score corelates with award winning movies.

-## Additional question we
+## Additional question
 * Has there been any time in the history that movies in a certain genre became more successful than movies in other genres?
+* How do metacritic scores and IMDB ratings correlate?
+We could take a closer look at the outliers.
+* What are the trending topics in a given period of time? we will use the plot keywords of the movies for the analysis.

 # Dataset
 We use the datasets provided by IMDB: [https://datasets.imdbws.com/](https://datasets.imdbws.com/).
+Schemas and descriptions of the features of the datasets used are as follows.

+### Persons

+name.basics.tsv
+ |_nconst : IMDB Id of the person
+ |_primaryName : Last name and first name
+ |_birthYear : For computing the age of actors/actresses
+ |_primaryProfession : list of professions

+### Movies

+title.basics.tsv.gz
+ |_tconst : IMDB Id of the movie
+ |_titleType : Used To filter only movies
+ |_primaryTitle : English title
+ |_originalTitle : Original title
+ |_isAdult : Useful to analyse whether a movie being adult can make a movie successful
+ |_startYear : gives time of first screening
+ |_runtimeMinutes : totla runtime of the movie
+ |_genres : genres the movie belongs to

+### Alternative Movie Names

+title.akas.tsv.gz
+ |_tconst : Id of the movie (not unique since a film can have more than one region)
+ |_ordering : A number to uniquely identify rows for a given titleId
+ |_region : Abbreviation of the name of the region the alternative name belongs to
+ |_language : Abbreviation of the name of the language

+### User Ratings

+title.ratings.tsv.gz
+ |_tconst : Id of the movie
+ |_averageRating : Weighted average of all the individual user ratings
+ |_numVotes : Number of votes the title has received (Can be used as an indicator of movie popularity)
-We will also scrape pages from [https://www.imdb.com/](https://www.imdb.com/) that refer to specific movies and actors to obtain information in addition to those available in the datasets.

-#### Description of the data
+We also scrape pages from [https://www.imdb.com/](https://www.imdb.com/) that refer to specific movies and actors to obtain information in addition to those available in the datasets.
+Schemas and descriptions of the data that is scraped are as follows.

+### Movies

 * tconst: Unique imdb identifier of each movie, given as string
 * stars: Three main actors playing in the movie , given as list of strings, scraped